 Roll the dough into balls.
-They should be quarter size or smaller.
-Chill for one hour.
+The buckeye balls should be quarter size or smaller.

-When the chocolate is melted and the buckeyes hardened, it’s time to dip the buckeyes.
+When the chocolate is melted and the buckeyes are firm to the touch, it’s time to dip the buckeyes.
 Put a wooden toothpick in the middle of a buckeye.
-Gentle lower into the chocolate and rotate so the buckeye is covered with a small hole remaining around the toothpick.
+Gentle lower your buckeye into the chocolate and rotate so the buckeye is covered with a small hole remaining around the toothpick.